-Among the most recent publications on nuclear weapons in Europe, the rapporteur has found particularly useful the report to the Assembly of Western European Union 'The Problem of Nuclear Weapons in Europe' by Mr. Mommersteeg, who is also a member of the European Parliament, the Adelphi Paper No. 168 on 'Nuclear weapons in Europe' by Gregory Treverton, who was one of the European Parliament in December 1981 in London, and the Handbook 'Nuclear Forces In Europe' by H.J.
+Among the most recent publications on nuclear weapons in Europe, the rapporteur has found particularly useful the report to the Assembly of Western European Union 'The Problem of Nuclear Weapons in Europe' by Mr. Mommersteeg, who is also a member of the European Parliament, the Adelphi Paper No. 168 on 'Nuclear weapons in Europe' by Gregory Treverton, who was one of the experts who addressed the Political Affairs' Committee of the European Parliament in December 1981 in London, and the Handbook 'Nuclear Forces In Europe' by H.J.
 Neuman.
 The last two publications are issued by the international Institute for Strategic Studies in London.
 They are all included in the bibliography.